Brownsey/Brownsey/README.md

   <summary>Some interesting facts about me!</summary>
   <br>

-  - Currently learning PowerBI and preparing to start taking AWS exams ⭐️
+  - Currently working on some runescape pricing/merchanting related projects

   - Enjoy the countryside and spending time away from my computer screen when I have downtime